-- Pupils, instructed by their teachers, should ensure that work is presented to the highest possible standard at all times.
-Pupils should not deface books, folders or any form of work linked to their learning. - All written work should have titles underlined with a date.
-When completing ICT based work, presentation remains very important and should be carefully checked. - Where pupils are found to be intentionally and persistently taking a disrespectful attitude or approach to their work they will be issued with a departmental detention and parents/carers will be informed by the class teacher.
+Pupils, instructed by their teachers, should ensure that work is presented to the highest possible standard at all times.
+Pupils should not deface books, folders or any form of work linked to their learning.
+Further details are in the Teaching, Learning and Assessment Policy.